tfausak/tfausak.github.io/_posts/2016-05-09-add-files-to-github-releases.md

   fi
 ```

+(If your project uses a nightly resolver newer than 2016-05-07, you can leave
+out the `--resolver ...` options.)

 Make sure you replace `your-name` with your GitHub username and `your-project`
 with your GitHub repository name.
 Also be sure to set the `GITHUB_TOKEN`
 environment variable and hide it from the build log.
 You can make a token on